 We perform evaluations on seven standard data sets.
-Data for the Twonorm problem were synthetically generated according to [3].
-The remaining six data sets were real world data obtained from the UCI machine learning repository [2].
+Data for the two-norm problem were synthetically generated according to [2].
+The remaining six data sets were real-world data obtained from the University of California at Irvine (UCI) machine learning repository [1].
 We compared $M^4$ with SVM and MPM, engaging both the linear and Gaussian kernels.
-The parameter C for both $M^4$ and SVM was tuned via cross validation in the inner loop of 10-fold cross validation [8], as was the width parameter in the Gaussian kernel for all three models.
-The final performance were given with the 10-fold cross validation results.
+The parameter C for both $M^4$ and SVM was tuned via cross validation in the inner loop of tenfold cross validation [7], as was the width parameter in the Gaussian kernel for all three models.
+The final performances were given with the tenfold cross-validation results.
 Table II summarizes the evaluation results.